Butt3r3dBiscuit/Logic-Proof/index.md

 ---

-**Mathematics thrives where Apollonian order meets Dionysian chaos—its precision sculpting truth, while its creativity dares to dream beyond the bounds of the known.**
+**Mathematics dances on the edge of reason, where the Apollonian quest for structure embraces the Dionysian impulse to imagine the infinite.**